Emperordian/learning-git/README.md

-# learning-git
+# Git and Github Tutorials

-This repo was used to learn git.
+##This repo was used to learn git.